mistermicheels/learning-notes/architecture-design/architectural-boundaries-details/Separation-mechanisms.md

 -   Making classes package protected (limitation: Java does not have real notion of nested packages)
 -   The [Java Platform Module System](../../java/Java-Platform-Module-System.md)

-If your language doesn't provide something like this, you may be able to set it up using linting rules or automated tests that analyze dependencies
+If your language doesn't provide something like this, you may be able to set it up using automated tests that analyze dependencies, linting rules or some other kind of static analysis

 ### Data transfer objects